Sagittarius and the Nine of Wands' Tarot Card Meaning

 As you take a moment to reflect, give yourself some credit for all that you’ve achieved.
 You have a perfect track record of not dying, well done!

-Taking inventory of your resilience, accomplishments, successes and wins is like basking in the glow of the Nine of Wands bonfire.
-Remember we want to be able to sustain our heat and not burn out, so appreciate your passion.
+Taking inventory of your resilience, accomplishments, successes, and wins is like basking in the glow of the Nine of Wands bonfire.
+Remember, we want to be able to sustain our heat without burnout, so appreciate your passion.

-You’ll need a candle, a match, and nine silver coins (Quarters, dimes, nickles are all fine).
+You’ll need a candle, a match, and nine silver coins (Quarters, dimes, nickels are all fine).

-Based on your answers to questions above, write out your intention statement.
+Based on your answers to the questions above, write out your intention statement.

-Place a candle on an alter.
+Place a candle on an altar.
 That doesn't need to be complicated, just clear a space.
-You can put a cloth down if you like, and if you want to bring the Nine of Wands with you, by all means, but it can be very simple.
+You can put a cloth down if you like, and if you want to bring the Nine of Wands with you, by all means, but it can be simple.

 As you light your candle, connect to the energy of the flame.
 Observe it and bring awareness to your breath.
 Slow your heartbeat and ground yourself in this moment.